This butternut squash and Brussel sprouts side dish are perfect as a Thanksgiving side dish or on your fall table!

 Bake

-Roast the veggies for 20 minutes.
+Roast the squash and Brussel sprouts for 20 minutes.

-While the veggies are roasting, combine the maple syrup and balsamic syrup in a small bowl.
+While the veggies are baking, combine the maple syrup and balsamic syrup in a small bowl.
+After 20 minutes of baking time, drizzle the syrup evenly over the top.

 Add more seasoning to taste (if needed), a sprinkle of cinnamon, and dried cranberries.
+Serve & enjoy!

 Recipe Tips